UPDATED: May 18, 2022

 One of the most important milestones in your child’s life is being accepted to the college or university.
 But once they matriculate, the next hurdle is figuring out how to pay for tuition, room and board—all of which has risen significantly over the years.
+Since most new high school grads cannot afford the current cost of a four-year university, you may be wondering if the next step is co-signing on a student loan.

 Soaring Price of College